 When was the Hassle-Free Zone established?

-The concept of the Hassle-Free Zone, also known as the Free Zone (Zona Libre), has been in place for decades, evolving to promote tourism and cross-border commerce.
+The Hassle-Free Zone, also called the Free Zone (Zona Libre), has existed for decades, constantly evolving to boost tourism and cross-border commerce by reducing red tape and making it easier for travelers to explore certain regions of Mexico by car.

 What happens if you want to drive outside these zones?